dukins/irl-streaming-gopro-belabox-complete-guide/README.md

 5. Choose same publicPort
 6. write your WAN IP in publicHost (search whatismyip on google)
 7. Save the file and close it
-8. In the Monaserver folder, go into the "www/live" folder (if live does not exist, create it), create a folder with your STREAM-KEY (needed later for the address stream with the gopro
+8. In the Monaserver folder, go into the "www/live" folder (if live does not exist, create it), create a folder with your STREAM-KEY (needed later for the address stream with the gopro); STREAM-KEY can be anything you want, e.g. goprostreamabc123
-   -> it should look like this now: Monaserver/www/live/YOURSTREAMKEY
+   -> it should look like this now: Monaserver/www/live/STREAM-KEY
-9.
+9. NOW THIS IS IMPORTANT: Login to your router and enable the port you chose before: e.g. 1935!
+Tons of guides on how it is done on the internet, will depend on what router you use!
+10. ALSO IMPROTANT: Donnload this application called Restart-on-Crash: https://www.majorgeeks.com/files/details/restart_oncrash.html
+    This is a VERY handy tool for your RTMP server to be rebooted in case it crashed (happened to me!)
+    There is a youtube video on how to set it up -> https://www.youtube.com/watch?v=cW9MFgNRvkk I have configured it the way that when I open that application it starts Monaserver.exe!
+11.